Leinad677YT/MC-multiplayer_template/README.md

 >   - This allows to customize prefixes/suffixes, to allow friendly fire, see the `hit_detection` module
 > ### CORE MODULES (works as core, but not required)
 > - **new_entity_handler**
->   - Auto-assigns entities inside certain tag a new id, it always being the one in the #newID `l.core.entity_id` score (increments by 1 on every spawn)
+>   - Automatically adds IDs to all entities in the core tag, if `hit_detection` is also enabled, it autoprepares entities inside it's tag
+>   - Gives all entities a "version" so that you can apply new data to them if you want even if they spawned before the update
 >   - Creates a call for entities spawning
+> - **schedule_manager**
+>   - Controls an event scheduling system for players and the world.
+It can work with irl time and tick delays.
+>   - Needs `timelib` (and thus, internet connection) for the irl time queues to work properly.
 > ### CORE LIBRARIES
 > - **menu_manager**
 >   - Library to make input menus easily with simple functions
 >   - See `https://github.com/Leinad677YT/MC-input_menu_manager` for more info
+> - **TimeLib**
+>   - By CMDRed, specifically @silicatYT with some help from BananaRedPanda.
+>   - Library that gets the irl time into scores and data storages for us to use it
+>   - See `https://github.com/CMDRed/TimeLib` for more info
 > ### MODULES
+> - **instance_manager [LIGHT]**
+>   - Creates a complete system for temporal gamemodes, from room creation to calls on players joining an instance.
+>   - For a player to be on an instance, it needs to avoid serverside team changes, as all players on the same instance require to have the same team.
 > - **hit_detection [MID]**
 >   - Adds a fixed item into entities that makes you able to control all attacks
 >   - Only works on attacks that follow `entity > ATK > entity[with_the_enchant]`
-> - **inventory manager [HEAVY]**
+> - **inventory_manager [HEAVY]**
 >   - Adds an "inventory cache" so that player inventories can be saved even while offline
 >   - Can also be used for all kind of inventory manipulations if used properly
-> - **new_entity_handler [HEAVY]**
+> - **player_freeze [HEAVY]**
->   - Automatically adds IDs to all entities in the core tag, if `hit_detection` is also enabled, it autoprepares entities inside it's tag
->   - Gives all entities a "version" so that you can apply new data to them if you want even if they spawned before the update
+>   - Adds a way to apply freezing to players
+>   - Very unstable, read the documentation for more info, requires `inventory_manager`
 ## Where do I start?
 To get a better understanding of this library, I recommend you to install JUST THE CORE datapacks in a void superflat and read the `pack_manager` documentation.
 If you still find yourself with issues, feel free to DM me on discord @leinad677yt